Mining One Bitcoin: Time, Difficulty, and Profitability

 Impact of difficulty on miners

-Rising difficulty level is a tax on survival for miners, increasing every time someone plugs in a new ASIC.
+Rising difficulty level is a tax on survival for miners, which increases every time someone plugs in a new ASIC.

 First — reduced earnings limit.
 With the same power, you get fewer coins.
-Not because you're working worse, but because the bar has been raised.
+Not because you're not working as efficiently, but because the bar has been raised.
 Yesterday's S19 Pro was still making $10 a day back in 2023.
 Today, it's barely breathing on the edge of profitability.

 Second — competition.
 The higher the difficulty, the fiercer the fight for each block.
-Victory goes not to the most persistent, but to those with modern hardware and cheap electricity.
+Victory does not go to the most persistent, it goes to those with modern hardware and cheap electricity.
 The rest drop out.

 Third — the profitability threshold.
-When difficulty goes through the roof, mining on old models turns into charity.
+When difficulty shoots through the roof, mining on old models turns into charity.
 Electricity costs money, and the output is zero or negative.

 In simple terms: the difficulty level is a sieve that filters out the weak.
 It gets finer every year, leaving only those who've managed to upgrade their fleet or entered the game through industrial hosting.